-Volunteering vacations are a great option for solo female travelers because they are an extremely safe and organized way to holiday abroad with others.
+Volunteering vacations are a great option for solo female travellers because they are an extremely safe and organized way to holiday abroad with others.
 Volunteering will build your confidence, create lifelong friendships, and make your vacation more meaningful by giving back to the local community where you’re staying.
 You’ll get to push yourself out of your comfort zone, find your independence, and meet like-minded people from different backgrounds and cultures.

 While you may arrive on your own, you will be enveloped into a group of new friends from the get-go.
 That’s because volunteering abroad brings people together in a much deeper and more meaningful way than your average vacation.
 Our volunteers find it easy to connect with each other because they share a mutual passion to make the world a better place, with an open-minded willingness to learn and grow, and a desire to become part of a community.